Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Factor Quantile Models

-Next we estimate quantile regressions \eqref{Equation:QCAPM} for the quantile partition with $|\mathbbm{Q}|=9$ to another US stock, Procter and Gamble (P\&G) over the same time period.
+Next we estimate quantile regressions \eqref{Equation:QCAPM} for the quantile grid with $|\mathbbm{Q}|=9$ to another US stock, Procter and Gamble (P\&G) over the same time period.
 Interpolating allows for a visual comparison of the conditional distributions and densities of Apple and P\&G, depicted in \autoref{Figure:MarginalDistributionPlot}.
-During the period 2000--2018 Apple returns were highly volatile, as is evident from the broader range of support for the Apple density and the steeper slope of the distribution for P\&G. Both distributions and densities exhibit irregularities which are difficult to capture with alternative parametric estimations.
+Both distributions and densities exhibit irregularities which are difficult to capture with alternative parametric estimations.
 Now we use these conditional marginal distributions and fit conditional joint distributions with a Gaussian, a Gumbel and a Clayton copula.
-The conditional joint densities are illustrated in \autoref{Figure:JointDistributionPlot}.
+The density contours of the conditional joint densities are illustrated in \autoref{Figure:JointDistributionPlot}.
 These show slight but noticeable differences depending on the copula choice.
-Standard information criteria, such as the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC), prefer the Gumbel copula for this conditional joint distribution.
+Based on the standard information criteria, such as the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC), we prefer the Gumbel copula for this conditional joint distribution.
+It is also worth pointing out that the Archimedian copulae only have one parameter to model dependency structure, regardless of the number of dimensions of the multivariate distributions.
+Therefore, even though the Archimedian copulae can be easy to estimate, they inevitably become less and as less accurate as the portfolio size increases.

-Our semi-parametric FQ model allows for a wide variety of correlation and dependency structures. \autoref{Figure:DependencyMeasures} compares the values of the standard Pearson correlation and the two standard rank correlation metrics Kendall's $\tau$ and Spearman's $\rho$ as the parameter of each copula varies.
-The relationship between the Archimedean copula parameter $\theta$ and Kendall's $\tau$ is known analytically for both the Gumbel and the Clayton copula as $\tau_G=1-\theta^{-1}$ and $\tau_C=\theta/(\theta+2)$ respectively.
-However, the association with Spearman's $\rho$ is not available in a simple form and there is no formula governing the relation with Pearson's correlation since the latter depends on both the marginals and the copula.
-These figures illustrate how a target correlation -- such as may be applied in stress testing a portfolio -- can be transformed into a unique value for the copula parameter which can then be applied in the last step of the FQ algorithm.

 We should emphasize that the dependency structure between the conditional marginal distributions of FQ models depends on the conditional copula.
 The quantile regression models \eqref{Equation:QuantileModel} share the same predictor variables $\mathbf{x}$, but this does not affect conditional rank correlation metrics such as Kendall's $\tau$ or Spearman's $\rho$.
 Of course, changes in values of $\mathbf{x}$ affect all dependent variables simultaneously, so the unconditional dependency depends on the common factor structure as well as the copula.